material-motion/material-motion/starmap/specifications/interactions/transitions/TransitionWindowSegment.md

     url: https://github.com/material-motion/material-motion-transitions-objc
 ---

-# TimeWindowSegment specification
+# TransitionWindowSegment specification

-This is the engineering specification for the **TimeWindowSegment** type.
+This is the engineering specification for the **TransitionWindowSegment** type.

 ## Overview

-A TimeWindowSegment represents a specific part of a time window.
+A TransitionWindowSegment represents a specific part of a transition window.

 ## Example: TweenBetween